graememcc/funkierJS/docs/markdown/byCategory.md

 year `number`
 d `Date`

-Returns: `date`
+Returns: `Date`

-A wrapper around Date.prototype.setFullYear.
-Takes a value and a Date object, and sets the year to the given value.
+A wrapper around `Date.prototype.setFullYear`.
+Takes a value and a `Date` object, and sets the year to the given value.
 This may cause a change in other fields: for example, setting the year when the month and day represent February 29 respectively may cause those values to change to March 1 if the new year is not a leap year.
-Returns the given date object.
+Returns the given `Date` object.

 #### Examples ####
     var a = new Date(2000, 1, 15, 10, 11, 12, 13);